ScreakyG/camagru/README.md

-Create a ".env" in "./back/.env", otherwhise API will crash.
+1/ Create a ".env" in "./back/.env", otherwhise API will crash.

-PORT : "port for API"
+PORT : "port for API"<br/>
-HOST : "host for API"
+HOST : "host for API"<br/>

-EMAIL_USER : "username for emailService"
+EMAIL_USER : "username for emailService"<br/>
-EMAIL_PASS "password for emailService"
+EMAIL_PASS "password for emailService"<br/>

 JWT_SECRET: "secret key to sign JWTs"

-1/ Git clone the project

 2/